 - You’ll get the best customer experience: Our end goal is to develop long-term, win-win relationships with all of our customers and partners.
 We want to remove the stress of doing business with us.
 In fact, this goal is a founding principle here at Pure, and it’s reflected in both our products and how we do business with you.
 NPS provides an objective evaluation of where we are relative to that goal.
 It indicates specific areas for improvement.
 And, it gives our team a simple metric to rally around as we try to accomplish these goals.
 NPS is our guide when it comes to improving your customer experience.

 We’re proud of our NPS and to be among the very best B2B companies in terms of customer experience.
 NPS is a tool that we can use to remain a trusted partner for you over the long term.

 Your Net Promoter Score Is More than a Number

 We believe that it’s important to share our score and process so that everyone who does business with us knows we’re serious when we say we’re focused on our customers and partners.
 We want to use the discussion of NPS to open the channels for listening to you.
 We want the discussion of NPS to encourage you to hold us accountable to the highest standards.

-So, next time you hear us talking about our NPS, don’t think of it as bragging.
-Think of it as our process for making customer-focus real and measurable so that we can give you the best customer experience in the industry.
+So, next time you hear us talking about our Net Promoter Score, don’t think of it as bragging.
+Think of it as our process for making customer focus real and measurable so that we can give you the best customer experience in the industry.
 Hear it as an opportunity to engage with us and tell us how you really feel about Pure.
 And, most of all, hear it as our commitment to help you accomplish your own business goals.

 For us, NPS is so much more than a number.
 It’s a reflection of who we strive to be with each and every customer, invested in your success as much as our own.